co-cart/co-cart/docs/rate-limit-guide.md

 ## Tracking limit abuses

-This uses a modified wc_rate_limit table with an additional remaining column for tracking the request count in any given request window.
+This uses a modified `wc_rate_limit` table with an additional remaining column for tracking the request count in any given request window.
-A custom action `cocart_api_rate_limit_exceeded` was implemented for extendability in tracking such abuses.
+A custom action `cocart_api_rate_limit_exceeded` was implemented for extendibility in tracking such abuses.

 ### Custom tracking usage example